Private vascular surgery in Darlington | Woodlands Hospital Skip to main content

 • Have your symptoms become progressively worse?

 They will also perform a physical examination, looking at any physical symptoms you have described, usually followed by an ultrasound scan.
-The ultrasound scan can be done there in the consultation room, without the need to go to our Imaging Services unit.
 This scan tends to indicate the best treatment plan for your individual needs, and your consultant can guide you through all your available options.
+We also use arterial duplex scanning to investigate arteries.

-For patients with suspected arterial disease, an MRI or CT scan is used to assess the arteries, allowing your consultant to see if surgery is required, or if the issue will resolve itself with some lifestyle changes and medication.
+For patients with suspected arterial disease, an MRI or CT scan is used to assess the arteries.
+They allow your consultant to see if surgery is required, or if the issue will resolve itself with some lifestyle changes and medication.
 Any prescriptions can be collected from our dedicated on-site pharmacy, saving you further unnecessary trips.

 Sometimes, your leg pain may indicate other concerns, such as spinal problems or joint issues.
 Taking a multi-disciplinary approach, we work collaboratively with spinal and orthopaedic surgeons for diagnosis.
-This means your consultant may send you for further diagnostic scans if they believe you may have other issues, and this could take the form of an x-ray, MRI or CT scan, all of which can be performed on-site at our Imaging Services unit.
-Whoever you see, your treatment is always consultant led and consultant delivered, ensuring a high level of specialised care throughout your visit.
+This means your consultant may send you for further diagnostic scans if they believe you may have other issues, and this could take the form of an x-ray, MRI or CT scan, all of which can be performed on-site at our imaging department.
+Whoever you see, your treatment is always consultant-led and consultant delivered, ensuring a high level of specialised care throughout your visit.

 • Assessments ASAP – If you’ve got to the point where you are considering medical intervention for your vascular condition, you won’t want to wait for an appointment.
 By seeing patients rapidly, our consultants can accurately diagnose you and get you started on the right course of treatment as soon as possible.